School of Art research focuses on contemporary art, photography, sound and craft.

 As a postgraduate research candidate in the School of Art, you will be supervised by experts in your field.
-The School of Art offers a rigorous, supportive and dynamic environment where the investigation of ideas and material practice pertinent to artistic research informs the production of contemporary art, photography, sound and craft.
-Central to the program is a balance between studio practice and the conceptual and theoretical concerns that underpin artistic research.
+The School of Art offers a rigorous, supportive and dynamic environment where the investigation of ideas and material practice informs the production of contemporary art, photography, sound and craft.
+Central to the program is a balance between studio practice and the conceptual and theoretical concerns that underpin creative research.

 Candidates engage with their peers to develop extended dialogues and provide critical support for each other’s research.
 Being part of the RMIT School of Art means you are part of a global community with opportunities for debate and relationships.

 The School of Art offers the following postgraduate research programs:

-Postgraduate research in these programs may be carried out through a practice-based project combined with an exegesis/dissertation, or by a theoretical thesis.
+Postgraduate research in these programs may be carried out through a practice- based project combined with an exegesis/dissertation, or by a theoretical thesis.

-Please refer to the School of Art’s 2020 Project Guides (PDF 229KB) for information on current research projects in the school.
+Please refer to the Find a Project page for information on current research projects in the school.
 Applicants are to align their intended research with one of these projects in their Expression of Interest.
 Each project is led by a group of experienced research supervisors, who welcome new researchers to propose independent projects that align with the overall project description.

 You are required to submit a research proposal, CV and folio of works (for practice-based projects) as part of your formal Expression of Interest.